Loksta8/AntSimulation/README.md

         # For Arch Linux based systems
         sudo pacman -Syu base-devel cmake git
         ```
-    * **SFML Dependencies**: The `CMakeLists.txt` uses `FetchContent` to download and build SFML from source.
-However, SFML itself relies on several system libraries.
+    * **SFML and OpenSSL Dependencies**: The `CMakeLists.txt` uses `FetchContent` to download and build SFML from source.
+However, SFML itself relies on several system libraries, and the project also requires OpenSSL.
 You need to install their development packages.
 I included a shell script `setup_linux_dependencies.sh` that does the below for you or you can run the commands manually as below:

         **Shell Script (Recommended):**
         ```bash